Aksarben Village

-Aksarben Village is a mixed-use development in the central United States, located in Omaha, Nebraska.
+Aksarben Village is a mixed-use development in Omaha, Nebraska, United States.
 Measuring over 1000000 sqft, it is on the land of the former Ak-Sar-Ben coliseum and horse track.
+Aksarben is Nebraska spelled backwards.

 There is over 750000 sqft of space for research and business office and 250000 sqft of retail and entertainment space.
 There are over five hundred housing units and a 135-room hotel.
 There is also a 4.5 acre park that features a 90 ft obelisk.

 History

 Aksarben was one of the "model communities" designed in the mid-1930s by the Resettlement Administration, one of Franklin D. Roosevelt's New Deal federal agencies, under the direction of Rexford G. Tugwell.
 The community was intended to be a "'dream city' of thirty-eight green-shuttered houses, each on seven acres of land twenty miles west of Omaha on the Platte River."
 This plan failed to materialize, as the imagined dream city failed to attract residents.
 Aksarben quickly became deserted, as Henry C. Glissman, a nearby farmer who observed this project, had predicted: "[I]n time these homes will all be abandoned and stand as a gruesome monument to a government's inefficiency and folly in fostering a movement that to a practical mind has the earmarks of failure from the start."

 After the Knights of Ak-Sar-Ben turned over the land to Douglas County in the 1990s, the county first tried to keep the horse track and coliseum open, but both failed.
 The land was then turned over to the Aksarben Future Trust who now owns the land.

 On June 26, 2005, plans were announced to turn the land into a pedestrian friendly mixed-use development combined with the south campus of University of Nebraska Omaha, Aksarben Campus, and the already built First Data Campus.
 Construction began in 2006 and the first businesses began to open in 2008.
-Aksarben is Nebraska spelled backwards.